 Armenians were another influential ethnic group in Penang.
 They came as traders and were well educated.
 Armenian brothers, the Sarkies, established the nearby Eastern and Oriental Hotel as well as the world famous Raffles Hotel in Singapore.
 Most of Penang’s Armenian society has since emigrated to Singapore and Australia, and they no longer have a big presence on the island.
 (Source: Malaysian Meanderers)

-With these thoughts, I returned to my hotel to find Manju looking all fresh and ready to go.
-I had a quick shower and toured the lovely hotel grounds once again before we left for the airport.
+With these thoughts, I returned to my hotel to find Manju looking all fresh and ready to leave.
+I had a quick shower and toured the lovely hotel grounds once again before leaving for the airport.